dgard8/Project_1/Writeup_Report.md

 ![Two Best Grouped Lines image][twoBestGrouped]

-It mostly works for the two normal videos, there are some frames where one lane dissapears becuase the lines aren't similar enough to be considered the same group of lines.
-This could be fixed by playing with the parameters for how close the slope and intersects must be for each line to be considered the same as another line.
+It mostly works for the two normal videos, there are some frames where one line dissapears becuase there either aren't enough lines on that side or there are too many extra lines elsewhere.

-It does not work for the challange video.
+It does not work for the challenge video.
 It gets the left lane line correct, and sometimes gets the right one.
 But when it goes over the bridge with the white asphalt it fails completely.
 The pipeline isn't able to see the lines well enough with the lighter background.

 ## Ways to Improve